Peer Review Policy

 Peer Review

-The reviewers will evaluate the manuscript and submit their reports on the manuscripts along with their recommendations for one of the following actions to the Editor-in-Chief within two to three weeks:
+The reviewers will evaluate the manuscript and submit their reports, together with their recommendations, to the Editor-in-Chief within three to four weeks.
+The possible reviewer recommendations are:

 Accept